 Wide variety of coverage options.
 Mercury has many coverage features available, including several optional add-ons and high-quality endorsements like service line coverage, equipment breakdown coverage, identity theft and cyber attack protection, and even watercraft coverage.

 Only available in 11 states.
-The catch for that nifty coverage is that it’s only available in a handful of states.
-If you live in Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas, or Virginia, then you can be a potential Mercury customer.
-If not, you’ve got to keep looking.
+The catch for that nifty coverage is that it’s only available in a handful of states: Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas, and Virginia.

 Here’s a sampling of what you can expect: